 Scroll down for price.

 - 16-night textile and cuisine tour, begins and ends in Istanbul.

 - See the breathtaking Blue Mosque and Hagia Sophia.

 - Watch artisans knot carpets, make needlework flowers, and print cloth.

 - Shop in bazaars and markets for handmade rugs and textiles.

-- Meet a Turkish family for a cooking class of typical dishes.
+- Meet a Turkish family for a cooking class of authentic local dishes.